aliebayani/IoT-Devices-Intrusion-Detection/README.md

 ### Preprocessing

 Preprocessing steps applied to the CoAP-DoS dataset include median filtering, standard deviation-based filtering, and normalization.
-These steps help in cleaning the data and preparing it for model training.
+These steps help clean the data and prepare it for model training.

 ### Model Architecture